Can You Paint A Glass Lamp? A Quick Guide

 1. Paint A Glass Lamp with Spray Painting Technique

-Spray painting is one of the most popular methods for painting glass lamps because it provides an even coat and is quick and easy.
+Spray painting is one of the most popular methods for painting glass lamps and this is an easy way to decorate your nightstand because it provides an even coat and is quick and easy.
 Here’s how you can do it:

 What You’ll Need